issaceee/study-vault/Readings/Texts/Paper 3/*Form, Experiment, Genre.md

 Use this section to:
 - Answer questions on experimentation with genre
-- Frame Victorian writing as formally restless
+- Challenge clichés of “stable Victorian realism”
-- Resist simplistic accounts of Victorian realism
+- Frame the period as **formally restless and self-reflective**

 ---

 ## VI.
-High-Yield Concept Bank
+High-Yield Concept Bank (Memorisable)

-- Victorian experimentation works through intensification rather than rupture.
+- Victorian experimentation works through **intensification rather than rupture**.
-- Hybridity is a structural necessity across the period, not a late anomaly.
+- Hybridity is a **structural necessity**, not a late aberration.
-- Form operates as a site of social and ethical testing.
+- Form becomes a **site of ethical and social testing**.
-- The novel’s power lies in its ability to sustain contradiction.
+- The novel’s power lies in its ability to **sustain contradiction without resolving it**.

 ---